privacyguides/privacyguides.org/docs/vpn.en.md

         - [:simple-apple: macOS](https://mullvad.net/en/download/macos/)
         - [:simple-linux: Linux](https://mullvad.net/en/download/linux/)

-??? check annotate "41 Countries"
+??? success annotate "41 Countries"

     Mullvad has [servers in 41 countries](https://mullvad.net/servers/) (1).
 Picking a VPN provider with a server nearest to you will reduce latency of the network traffic you send.
 This is because of a shorter route (fewer hops) to the destination.